ajmalrasouli/kubernetes-kickstart/01-Introduction-to-Kubernetes/basic-concepts.md

 *   **Consistent Deployments**: It provides a standardized way to define and deploy your applications, reducing the chances of errors.
 [5]

 In short, Kubernetes simplifies the complexities of running applications in a modern, scalable, and resilient way.
 [1, 4]

+## Declarative vs. Imperative: The Kubernetes Way

+Before we dive into the components, it's crucial to understand *how* Kubernetes thinks.
+Kubernetes operates on a **declarative** model.

+*   **Imperative (The "How")**: You give a series of commands to get to your desired state.
+For example: "create container A," then "create container B," then "connect them."
+*   **Declarative (The "What")**: You write a file that describes your final desired state.
+For example: "I want two containers, A and B, running and connected."
+You give this file to Kubernetes, and it figures out *how* to make it happen.

+This declarative approach is what makes Kubernetes so powerful and robust.
+You define the "what" in YAML files, and the Kubernetes Control Plane works continuously to ensure the cluster's "current state" matches your "desired state."

 ## Kubernetes Architecture: A Simplified View